rweigel/phys305/vectors.md

 The reason is that curvilinear unit vectors depend on position.
 For example, in cylindrical coordinates, $\mathbf{\hat{s}}$ and $\boldsymbol{\hat{\phi}}$ depend on $\phi$ according to $\hat{\mathbf{s}} = \cos\phi\xhat + \sin\phi\yhat$ and $\hat{\boldsymbol{\phi}} = -\sin\phi\xhat + \cos\phi\yhat$.

-This issue is discussed in Griffiths in Section 1.4.1 where he notes that there is a poisionsus snake lurking in vectors expressed with curvilinear unit vectors.
+This issue is discussed in Griffiths in Section 1.4.1 where he notes that there is a poisonous snake lurking in vectors expressed with curvilinear unit vectors.
 See also related discussions on StackExchange: [1](https://math.stackexchange.com/questions/1365622/adding-two-polar-vectors); [2](https://math.stackexchange.com/questions/802077/cross-product-in-cylindrical-coordinates?rq=1).

 To see that vectors written with cylindrical unit vectors cannot be added in general, consider the vectors